-[1] As defined in point (1) of Article 4 of the PRIIPs Regulation timothy.walters@eiopa.europa.eu

-39. Taking into account the proposals in the ESAs' final draft RTS, do you consider that still other inconsistencies that need to be addressed regarding the information on costs and information disclosed according to other retail investor protection frameworks?
-3.11 Other issues 40.
-Do you think that other changes should be made to the PRIIPs Regulation?
-Please juresponse. ustify your
+- [1] As defined in point (1) of Article 4 of the PRIIPs Regulation - 39.
+Taking into account the proposals in the ESAs' final draft RTS, do you consider that there are still other inconsistencies that need to be addressed regarding the information on costs in the KID and information disclosed according to other retail investor protection frameworks?